WELCOME TO

 hardiness, and a steadfast rebloomer each season.
 Accordingly, this daylily provides a

-rebloom it provided.
-Typically, just as the first scapes finish bloom, the
+with the instant rebloom it provided.
+Typically, just as the first scapes

-second set starts.
-Like our earlier reblooming introduction of
+finish bloom, the second set starts.
+Like our earlier reblooming

-POTTER’S WHEEL, ANOTHER MAN’S PRAISE is also from Karol
+introduction of POTTER’S WHEEL, ANOTHER MAN’S PRAISE is

-Emmerich’s renowned HEARTBEAT OF HEAVEN.
-We have several very promising
+also from Karol Emmerich’s renowned HEARTBEAT OF HEAVEN.
+We have several very promising seedlings from

 Price: $25.00